nabhosal/spark-on-lambda/README.md

 |Small files(in kb) in reasonable number|33.7 MB | 5891|245 sec|  Very good performance, by interpolating the stats we can say it can support reading till 15k records |

 Todo
 + Generating temporary credential instead of using access_key * secret_key or better using IAM role of lambda
++ Reducing the size of jar, by keeping minimal required dependency jar's